L2R: Low-Rank and Lipschitz-Controlled Routing for Mixture-of-Experts: Methodology

 \paragraph{Representation Mismatch.} Backbone representations $\bm{x}$ are primarily optimized for representation learning and downstream task prediction, rather than for expert discrimination.
 Consequently, the router is forced to operate in a \emph{passive} feature space that is not explicitly shaped for separating tokens into expert-specific clusters.
 Especially in LLMs, semantic factors in such representations are often highly entangled due to superposition effects~\cite{elhage2022toy}, and token distributions are not encouraged to organize into well-separated expert-aware regions.
 This representation mismatch makes it difficult for a linear router to induce stable and semantically coherent expert assignments.

 \paragraph{High-Dimensional Concentration.} Linear routing typically operates in a high-dimensional regime with $d \gg N$ (e.g., $d=4,096$ with $N \leq 64$)~\cite{cai2025survey}.
 In such spaces, angular similarities tend to concentrate~\cite{cai2013angle}, causing random or weakly structured vectors to become nearly orthogonal.
-Figure~\ref{fig:concentration} provides direct empirical evidence of this phenomenon in OLMoE~\cite{muennighoff2025olmoe}: backbone token representations for Linear routers exhibit near-zero variance in pairwise cosine similarity, indicating a highly concentrated angular geometry.
+Figure~\ref{fig:concentration} compares the variance of pairwise token cosine similarities in the latent routing spaces of Linear, X-MoE~\cite{chi2022on}, and L2R-SIPS on OLMoE~\cite{muennighoff2025olmoe}.
+It provides direct empirical evidence of this phenomenon: backbone token representations for Linear routers exhibit near-zero variance in pairwise cosine similarity, indicating a highly concentrated angular geometry.
 As a result, routing logits across experts have poorly separated margins, leading to ambiguous expert selection.
 Moreover, the large dimensionality of the routing space significantly enlarges the search space for expert anchors, making anchor optimization increasingly dependent on initialization and hindering effective expert positioning.

 \paragraph{Low-Rank Latent Routing Space.} To address the above limitations, we introduce a shared low-rank latent routing space that explicitly decouples routing from raw backbone geometry.
 Specifically, we parameterize routing through a shared projection: